awslabs/ec2-spot-workshops/content/rendering-with-batch/start/at-an-event.md

 ---
-title: "Run the workshop at an AWS event"
+title: "...
+At an AWS event"
 date: 2021-09-06T08:51:33Z
 weight: 25
 ---